 At the time, Leo was a freshman in college.
-He had already begun his transition away from presenting as a female, although I hadn’t really paid too much attention to it.
+He had already begun transitioning away from presenting as a female, although I hadn't paid much attention to it.

 He was wearing his hair buzzed short.
 He dressed in gender-neutral colored and styled clothing.
 He had taken on the nickname of "Lee" at school, vs. using his birth name.